GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Daniel T. Barry*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts